datapartnership/datapartnership.github.io/content/updates/implications-of-the-green-transition/index.md

 +++
-title = "Implications of the Green Transition for the Labor Market" authors = ["Ça?atay Bircan", "Lucas Kitzmüller", "Sehar Noor", "Niharika Satish"] categories = ["Case Study"] partner = ["LinkedIn"] dev_partner = "The European Bank for Reconstruction and Development" tags = ["Jobs and Development"] date = 2024-03-29T00:00:00Z links = [
+title = "Implications of the Green Transition for the Labor Market" authors = ["Cagatay Bircan", "Lucas Kitzmuller", "Sehar Noor", "Niharika Satish"] categories = ["Case Study"] partner = ["LinkedIn"] dev_partner = "The European Bank for Reconstruction and Development" tags = ["Jobs and Development"] date = 2024-04-01T00:00:00Z links = [
     "https://www.ebrd.com/news/publications/transition-report/transition-report-202324.html",
 ]

 +++
 The global shift towards a low-carbon economy is essential to address environmental challenges but will leave no area of economic and social life untouched.
 This transition cannot take place without an adequately skilled workforce that is able to satisfy the demands of a greener economy.
-The European Bank for Reconstruction and Development (EBRD)’s Office of the Chief Economist leveraged [LinkedIn data](https://economicgraph.linkedin.com/) to examine labor markets in the green economy as part of [The Transition Report 2023-24]( https://www.ebrd.com/news/publications/transition-report/transition-report-202324.html).
+The European Bank for Reconstruction and Development (EBRD)'s Office of the Chief Economist leveraged [LinkedIn data](https://economicgraph.linkedin.com/) to examine labor markets in the green economy as part of [The Transition Report 2023-24]( https://www.ebrd.com/news/publications/transition-report/transition-report-202324.html).

 ## Challenge